Artificial-Ninoligence/4th-Dimension/01.FirstCore/SE28_LinearAlgebra/INTRODUCTION.md

 # **Linear Algebra**

-This repository in my 4th Dimension journey is aimed to share the knowledge acquired in Linear Algebra from the first semester in spring 2021.
+This repository in my 4th Dimension project is aimed to share the knowledge acquired in Linear Algebra from the first semester in spring 2021.
 <br>
 <br>